Reading Passage 1: Research using twins

 The answer can be found at the end of paragraph 12 lines 1-3.
 Here, we find the comments or views of Geneticist Danielle Reed.
 “Reed adds, the latest work in epigenetics promises to take our understanding even further”.
 This means that Reed is hopeful that the study of epigenetics will give us a better understanding or knowledge.

-So, the answer is: (Danielle Reed)
+So, the answer is: C (Danielle Reed)

 Question 7: developed a mathematical method of measuring genetic influences.